hkexgroup/resipy/src/build-instructions.md

 **notes:
 - We used pyinstaller version 3.5 and,
 - PyQt 5.9.x
 - For windows there is a bug with pyinstaller and the conda version of pyqt. liklehood is it wont compile.
 We suggest using winpython to build ResIPy on windows.
+- if latest version of setuptools causes issue on Windows, downgraded it
+- need pyvista==0.23.1